 The Humble defects are experimentally observed in both Ge [13] and Ge{0.8}Si{0.2}.
-The DFT calculations show that the Humble (a) defect is energetically the most favorable one among the five distinct Humble defects models shown in Fig. 2 [19]; for both Ge and GeSi, Humble defects (b-e) are at least 45 meV (per interstitial atom) higher in energy, as reported in Ref.
+The DFT calculations show that the Humble (a) defect is energetically the most favorable one among the five distinct Humble defects models shown in Fig. 2 [19]; for both Ge and GeSi, Humble defects (b)-(e) are at least 45 meV (per interstitial atom) higher in energy, as reported in Ref.
 [19].
 Therefore, here we focus only on the Humble defect (a) in Ge and Ge{0.8}Si{0.2} and calculate its electronic properties.
 If not specified, the word "Humble defect" henceforth denotes the Humble (a) defect.

 The Humble structure is built by the procedure mentioned in Sec.
 II.
 The supercell consists of 52 atoms in 13 layers, and we assume periodic boundary conditions in all three dimensions.
 The space group of the Humble structure is $P\bar{4}m2$ (no. 115).
-The relaxation is performed using GGA-PBE with a $6 \times 6 \times 3$ MP grid of k-points.
+The relaxation is performed using GGA-PBE with a 6 × 6 × 3 MP grid of k points.
 The in-plane lattice constants (a and b) are fixed to the bulk value obtained from the GGA-PBE relaxation of the defect-free bulk structure, whereas the supercell lattice constant c is allowed to relax.
-The relaxed c lattice constants are reported for the Ge and $\text{Ge}{0.8}\text{Si}{0.2}$ Humble structures in the middle column of Table.
-II.
+This is because in the limit of a large number of bulk layers, the existence of the planar defect layers should have a negligible influence on the overall in-plane lattice constant.
+Therefore, the in-plane lattice constants should be the same as the defect-free bulk.
+The relaxed c lattice constants are reported for the Ge and Ge{0.8}Si{0.2} Humble structures in the middle column of Table II.